This section explains the logging practices of PingFederate and discusses minimizing the system's overall performance impact.

 FATAL to the server log and the provisioner log.
 Messages with

 TRACE tags, are not recorded to optimize

 performance.
 Console logging is also disabled for the same reason.

-When you no longer require debug messages and console logging, turn them off.
+When you no longer require console logging or verbose messages, turn them off.
 On Windows, never highlight the console output because it might slow or stop PingFederate from processing requests.